UseHover/hover-docs/actions.md

     Displays a PIN entry for the user.

     PIN steps enter the user's PIN during the session.
 When running an action that contains a PIN step, Hover's SDK will display a secure prompt to the user before starting the session.
 The PIN is encrypted and temporarily stored using the Android Keystore, entered into the session at the appropriate time and then deleted.
 Note: The PIN **never** leaves the device.

+4.  ###### Press OK (no choice)

+    Press the confirm button - it usually says OK or Send, but this will press it regardless of the actual text.

+    This is used for dialogs that don't have any sort of entry or choices but are just confirmation.
+It is rare that you will actually need to use this: in most cases Hover confirms automatically after an entry is made or at the end of the session.
+This is only for cases where a confirmation needs to be made in the middle of the session.

 <div class="image-with-caption columns is-variable is-5">